Xett/Software-Design-Documentation/IEEE-1016 (SDD)/IEEE-1016-Template.md

 *The attributes for identification (4.6.2.1), function (5.3.2.1), and interface (6.8.2.1) should be provided for all design entities.*

 ##### 5.8.2.1 Interface Attribute
+*A description of how other entities interact with this entity.
+The interface attribute describes the methods of interaction and the rules governing those interactions.
+Methods of interaction include the mechanisms for invoking or interrupting the entity, for communicating through parameters, common data areas or messages, and for direct access to internal data.
+The rules governing the interaction include the communications protocol, data format, acceptable values, and the meaning of each value.*

+*This attribute provides a description of the input ranges, the meaning of inputs and outputs, the type and format of each input or output, and output error codes.
+For information systems, it should include inputs, screen formats, and a complete description of the interactive language.*

 #### 5.8.3 Example Languages
 ### 5.9 Structure Viewpoint
 #### 5.9.1 Design Concerns